ValeraTotsenko/mexc-pump-scanner/DEPLOYMENT.md

 ## Running with Docker

-Build and start via `docker-compose`:
+Build and start via `docker-compose` (rebuild if dependencies changed):
+Dependencies like `httpx[socks]` are installed during the build stage.

 ```bash
 docker-compose up -d --build